HieroglyphsEverywhere/UMdC/Samples/ReadMe.md

 See comments at the start of each file.

-Some features of the enodings will make more sense when documented!
+Some features of the enodings will make more sense when further documented!